Benefits of flower bed

 Prepare the soil

-Loosen the soil to a depth of 6-8 inches, and mix in compost or other organic matter to improve fertility and drainage.
+Loosen the soil and mix in compost or other organic matter to improve drainage and nutrient content.

 3. 3